 Lighting or illumination is the deliberate use of light to attain a practical or aesthetic effect.
 Lighting consists of the usage of both artificial light sources like lamps and light fixtures, as well as pure illumination by capturing daylight.
 Daylighting (using home windows, skylights, or light shelves) is typically used as the main supply of light throughout daytime in buildings.
 This could save energy in place of using artificial lighting, which represents a major component of energy consumption in buildings.
 Proper lighting can improve job performance, improve the looks of an area, or have constructive psychological results on occupants.

-Indoor lighting is usually accomplished using light fixtures, and is a key part of interior design.
-Lighting can also be an intrinsic part of landscape projects.
+Indoor lighting is often completed using light fixtures, and is a key a part of inside design.
+Lighting may also be an intrinsic component of panorama projects.

 .
-Click here to see all photograph
+Click here to see all snapshot